operator-framework/operator-sdk/doc/user-guide.md

 # User Guide

 This guide walks through an example of building a simple memcached-operator using the operator-sdk CLI tool and controller-runtime library API.
-To learn how to use Ansible to create a Memcached operator, see [Ansible Operator User Guide][ansible_user_guide].
+To learn how to use Ansible or Helm to create an operator, see the [Ansible Operator User Guide][ansible_user_guide] or the [Helm Operator User Guide][helm_user_guide].
 The rest of this document will show how to program an operator in Go.

 ## Prerequisites